Imi-n-Ifri Formation

-The Imi-n-Ifri Formation is a Sinemurian geologic formation outcropping about 6 km from Demnate, to the east of Marrakech, Morocco.
+The Imi-n-Ifri Formation is a Sinemurian geologic formation outcropping about 6 km from Demnate, to the east of Marrakesh, Morocco.
 Fossil ornithopod tracks have been reported from the formation.

 Description

 The formation comprises limestones and dolomites deposited in shallow depth of water, low-energy, marine or lagoonal to supratidal environments.
 The footprints appear on the surface of a vast limestone on a surface of between 8 and 9000 m2.
 The top of the carbonate sequence is marked by a bench of yellow 'cargneule' capped by a hardground.